albertog3410/sep10-freedom-project/blog/entry04.md

 ##### 2/24/2025

 ## Where I am at Now
 So far, I had already decided to use a tool known as <a href="https://bulma.io/">Bulma.io</a> when I start my SEP10 Freedom Project.
+I tinkered with Bulma.io in my IDE's HTML and CSS files and at the same time, had a preview link of what the website would of looked like on the side.
+There were many options and elements that this tool provided, I have watched a couple of videos that broke down the basics of using Bulma.io so I will know where I can start.
+I also taken notes on the different elements that Bulma.io offers so that I could use them later on.